JackVen/BankingSystem/README.md

 A simple banking system project.

 ## Description
-A system that emulates the basic functions on a banking system, such as:
+A program that emulates the basic functions on a banking system, such as:
     * Adding an account
     * Removing an account
     * Withdrawal